-Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal was tes.
 Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, and people with severely compromised immune systems.

-Violation Type Violation Date Explanation Corrective Action MONITOR GWR TRIGGERED/ADDITION AL, MAJOR 09/22/2022 We failed to collect follow-up samples within 24 hours of learning of the total coliform-positive sample.
+Violation Type Violation Date Explanation Corrective Action MONITOR GWR TRIGGERED/AD DITIONAL, MAJOR 9/13/2019- 10/21/2022 We failed to collect follow-up samples within 24 hours of learning of the total coliform-positive sample.
 These needed to be tested for fecal indicators from all sources that were being used at the time the positive sample was collected.
-Repeat samples were collected on 09/23/2022.
-Three total coliform- negative samples returned the system to compliance.
+CSWR has implemented policies to ensure testing and reporting schedules are being met.